farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 #### Insight

-When you `Shoot`, you carefully track and shoot a target.
+When you `Shoot`, you carefully track and shoot at a target.

 > You might snipe an enemy long-distance.
 You might throw a fireball to light the battlefield on fire.
 You might aim the ship's laser guns.
 You could try skillfully throw a dart in a bar game (but `Finessing` might be better).